aiko-chan-ai/discord.js-selfbot-v13/Document/SlashCommand.md

 - Support Autocomplete feature (half)
 - Unused `guild.searchInteraction()` (Use only if not working properly)

+# <strong>BREAKING CHANGE: Using Slash Command (Sub Command / Sub Group Command) will not accept subCommand argument in args.
+That means Command Name needs to be changed same as Discord Client</strong>

+# All image demo : v2.3

 # Slash Command (no options)

 ### Demo